fouadkhalied/microserversProjectv2/services/user-service/README.md

 # User Service

-A microservice for user authentication and registration built with Go, PostgreSQL, Redis, and NATS messaging.
+A microservice for user authentication and registration built with Go, operating as a TCP server that receives binary messages from the API Gateway.

 ## Features

+- Binary TCP message handling
 - User registration with secure password hashing
+- Email OTP verification system
-- User authentication with JWT tokens
+- JWT-based authentication
-- Dual communication channels via REST API and NATS messaging
 - Token caching with Redis
 - Clean architecture implementation